jpuentes421/jpuentes421/README.md

 -Used Kali ophcrack program to crack easy passwords.

 -Used Wireshark to sniff a network and capture user credentials.

+-Installed SSH in Kali and utlized a client (PUTTY) in Windows to connect to Kali.

 ## Tools